11 WAPRAC PREMATWashington Practice Series TMWashington Pattern Jury Instructions--Criminal

 Washington Pattern Jury Instructions--Criminal

-The Washington Pattern Jury Instruction Committee operates under the auspices of the Washington Supreme Court, which appoints committee members from nominees submitted by the Superior Court Judges' Association, the District and Municipal Court Judges' Association, the Washington State Bar Association, the Washington Association of Prosecuting Attorneys, the Washington Defenders' Association, the Washington Association of Criminal Defense Lawyers, the Washington State Association for Justice, the Washington Defense Trial Lawyers, the University of Washington, Seattle University, and Gonzaga University law schools, and the Administrative Office of the Courts.
-The Supreme Court also provides oversight for the committee's financial affairs.
-While often commending the committee's work to the bench and bar, the Court does not review or formally adopt the instructions.
+The Washington Pattern Jury Instruction Committee operates under the auspices of the Washington Supreme Court, which appoints committee members from nominees submitted by the Superior Court Judges' Association, the District and Municipal Court Judges' Association, the Washington State Bar Association, the Washington Association of Prosecuting Attorneys, the Washington Defenders' Association, the Washington Association of Criminal Defense Lawyers, the Washington State Association for Justice, the Washington Defense Trial Lawyers, and the University of Washington, Seattle University, and Gonzaga University law schools, and the Administrative Office of the Courts.
+The Supreme Court also provides oversight for the Committee's financial affairs.
+While often commending the Committee's work to the bench and bar, the Court does not review or formally adopt the instructions.
 The Court of Appeals and the Supreme Court occasionally comment on particular instructions insofar as they are of significance in cases under review by those courts.
 These comments often cite the instruction referenced with approval but, on occasion, the court holds that a particular instruction is not a correct statement of the applicable law.
 The pattern instructions as published in this edition represent the WPI Committee's best effort to correctly state the law at the time of its approval of the instruction.
 However, due to delays from the time a pattern instruction is approved until publication of each edition, as well as the time lag between the completion of one edition and preparation and publication of the next, the user is cautioned to check for changes in applicable statutory and case law.

-We would like to thank each of the committee members, and our staff attorney—Lynne Alfasso and former staff attorney, Judge Gregg Hirakawa—for their countless hours of work, their dedication, and their inspired contributions toward improving the law.
+We would like to thank each of the Committee members and our staff attorneys—Stephanie Happold and Lynne Alfasso—for their countless hours of work, their dedication, and their inspired contributions toward improving the law.
 We also thank the other attorneys who served on subcommittees focusing on particular specialized areas of the law.
 Their contributions greatly improve our work.